ezbik/scripts/udpchk/Readme.md

 ### udpchk_name_dnsleak.py

-Tests DNSleak on a proxy
+Tests DNSleak on a proxy -

+1. Sends a UDP packet to a random server Hostname;
+2. Then shows where DNS request came from

 Usage: